gigovx/PopOut-Any/README.md

 <br>
 Usage:<br>
 Select the app from the list, it will only detect apps that are currently visible on the screen, if it's minimised it won't detect it, select refresh to refresh the list of apps.<br>
-Select the edge you want it to pop/slide out from, currently: Top Left, Top Right, Right Top, Right Bottom, Bottom Left, Bottom Right, Left Bottom, Left Top.<br>
+Select the edge you want it to pop/slide out from: Top Left, ,Top Middle, Top Right, Right Top, Right Bottom, Bottom Left, Bottom Middle, Bottom Right, Left Bottom, Left Top.<br>
 Choose your Interval, Steps, Dwell (delay) (default values are normally decent enough)<br>
 Choose and animation, not needed but a fading transparent effect makes it look nicer<br>
 Assign the Window, go back and repeat for any more you want to add<br>